Most common type of mesothelioma, makes up more than 80% of diagnoses

 What Is Mesothelioma?

 Mesothelioma, a rare and aggressive form of cancer, develops in the linings of certain tissues.
-Pleural and peritoneal are the two most common types of mesothelioma.
-These types develop in the lining around the lungs or the abdomen, respectively.
+Pleural mesothelioma and peritoneal mesothelioma are the two most common types.
+Pleural mesothelioma develops in the lining around the lungs, and peritoneal mesothelioma develops in the lining that surrounds the organs in the abdomen.
 Other types are pericardial mesothelioma and testicular mesothelioma.
-There are also different mesothelioma cell types.

-Malignant mesothelioma cancer develops after exposure to asbestos.
-Asbestos is a fibrous mineral that often creates dust or powder.
+Malignant mesothelioma cancer develops because of asbestos exposure.
+Asbestos is a fibrous mineral that can look like dust or powder.
 If inhaled or ingested, the fibers can lodge in internal organs and later cause tumors to develop.
-People with occupational asbestos exposure risks have a higher risk of developing mesothelioma.
+People who experience on-the-job asbestos exposure generally have a higher risk of developing mesothelioma.

-Mesothelioma life expectancy ranges from 18 to 31 months, with treatment.
-In general, treatment may help improve factors like quality of life and survival.
-Treatment plans may include traditional methods like surgery and chemotherapy or newer methods like immunotherapy.
-Multimodal plans, which are plans with different treatments combined, are common.
+For mesothelioma patients, average life expectancies range from 18 to 31 months with treatment.
+Treatment often helps improve factors like quality of life and survival.
+Treatment plans may include traditional methods like surgery and chemotherapy or newer ones like immunotherapy.
+Multimodal plans, which combine different treatments, are common.

 02. Symptoms